 Worth a visit: America’s 25 most impressive mountain towns

-Are you a fan of gorgeous hills and breathtaking landscapes?
-Then these mountain cities should be on your list when you plan your next vacation - and this moment will certainly come, despite the total quarantine that the United States and the entire world are currently experiencing.
+Are you a fan of magnificent hills and breathtaking landscapes?
+Then these mountain towns should be on your list when you plan your next vacation.
 Reader's Digest invites you to pay attention to the 25 most impressive mountain cities in America.

 Dalonega is a fabulous destination nestled in the mountains of North Georgia, with breathtaking scenery and rural charm.
 Taste local wines in the tasting rooms surrounding the main square, visit the Gold Museum, enter the 1836 courthouse, or head to Amicola Falls State Park.

 Take an excursion to Biltmore Manor (George Washington's Vanderbilt mansion and the most famous house in the state) and the North Carolina Arboretum for a rejuvenating massage at Grand Bohemian Hotel Asheville.
 This American-style Alpine paradise also spans 17 farmers markets that sell seasonal produce, freshly baked bread, and homemade cheeses.

 Planning a trip to Tennessee?
 Townsend definitely deserves a pit stop.
 Firstly, this is one of the three “gates” to the Great Smoky Mountains National Park.
 But the sights do not end there.
 In the caves of Takalichi there are underground passages, stalagmites and stalactites, and in the cellars of Cades Cove you can drink a sip of another wine.

 Perched atop Mount Lookout in DeKalb County, Menton - the highest city in the state - is a quiet community with fresh air, bird chirping and fragrant wildflowers.
 No doubt you will want to enjoy nature on a mountain near you - try hiking to DeSoto Falls.